 Our current searches are listed below.
 Applications should be submitted in writing to the chair of the appropriate search committee.
 If indicated in the advertisement, you may apply directly through Academic Recruiting Information eSystems (ARIeS).

-The Harvard Kennedy School invites applications for one or more tenured positions in inequality and social policy.
-Candidates should have distinguished records of research, a commitment to teaching in professional degree programs, and practical engagement with and interest in public policy and practice.
-Applications are encouraged from all relevant disciplines, including, but not limited to, economics, sociology, political science, public policy, and criminal justice.
+The Harvard Kennedy School invites applications for one or more tenured positions in Sociology and Social Policy.
+Candidates should have an established record of research, a commitment to teaching in professional degree programs, and engagement with and interest in public policy and practice.
+Applications from all methodological approaches in sociology are welcome.
+A doctoral, professional or other higher degree is required.

 For More Information